It's A Beautiful Day

 It's A Beautiful Day: Pioneers of Psychedelic and Classical Rock

-It's A Beautiful Day was an American rock band that emerged from the vibrant San Francisco psychedelic scene of the late 1960s.
-The group is best known for their self-titled 1969 debut album, which became a landmark of the era and spawned the enduring classic "White Bird."
+The American band It's A Beautiful Day emerged from the vibrant San Francisco psychedelic rock scene of the late 1960s.
+They are best known for their 1969 self-titled debut album and its timeless signature hit, "White Bird," which became a staple of progressive FM radio and defined their unique fusion of rock, classical, and folk.

 Early career